-If you think your stick vacuum is a convenient companion for a quick clean up, you're going to be pretty impressed with the idea of a robot vacuum cleaner.
+If you think your stick vacuum is a convenient companion for a quick clean-up, you're going to be pretty impressed with the idea of a robot vacuum cleaner.
 Ideal for any time-poor person, just set up your robot vac and it'll get the job done for you – or so the ads say.
-Robot vacuums are increasing in popularity but they still need to make improvements in some areas, so you may not want to part with your regular barrel or stick vac just yet.

 With so many to choose from, what makes us choose one robot vacuum to test over another?
 As with most of our product testing, our aim is to test the most popular models on the market and what you're most likely to see in the retailers.

 We survey manufacturers to find out about their range of models, we check market sales information and we also check for any member requests to test specific models.

 From this information we put together a final list that goes to our buyers.
 They then head out to the retailers and buy each product, just as a regular consumer would.
 We do this so we can be sure they're the same as any consumer would find them and not 'tweaked' in any way.